xpepermint/mongodb-cron/README.md

 ## Namespace Dedication

 A worker can lock a particular namespace.
-This means that other workers or cluster processes are not allowed to process jobs of that namespace in that time until the namespace lock expires or is released by the worker itself.
+This means that other workers or cluster processes are not allowed to process jobs of that namespace until the namespace lock expires or is released by the worker itself.

+When this feature is turned on, only jobs containing a namespace field are processed.

 When a namespace is locked a worker becomes an owner of this namespace.
-In this case a worker will only process jobs of the namespace which he owns until there are jobs with that namespace available in a database collection.
+In this case a worker will continue processing jobs of the namespace which he owns until there are jobs with that namespace available in a database collection.
 When all jobs of that namespace are processed, the namespace is released and a worker restarts by locking the next available namespace.

 This feature requires a [Redis](redis.io) connection (we use [ioredis](https://github.com/luin/ioredis) but any other package with the support for Promises can be used).